yashjakhotiya/blog/_posts/2021-10-03-quora-question-pairs.md

 _Course project for [CS 7641](https://mahdi-roozbahani.github.io/CS46417641-fall2021/)_

-# Introduction/Background :
+# Introduction/Background

 With public discussion forums becoming highly popular in recent times, especially with classes and work moving to an online setup, websites like Edstem, Piazza, Stack Overflow and Quora have a constant influx of a large volume of questions.
 Multiple questions with the same intent leads to redundancy, and waste of time, space and resources.

-# Problem Definition :
+# Problem Definition

 The aim is to identify and flag questions with a high similarity index, and retain only canonical questions in order to make the work of administrative staff such as TAs/Professors easier in terms of answering repeated questions or questions of the same intent.

-# Methods:
+# Methods

 1. Dataset: The dataset that we will be using is the Quora Question Pairs dataset<sup>[1]</sup>.
 It consists of 404,290 pairs of questions.
 Each datapoint consists of a pair of questions and whether or not they are similar.